slanglabs-projects/prompt-benchmark/README.md

    npm start
    ```

 The project should now be running.
-Open your browser and navigate to the local server address (typically `http://localhost:3000`) to view the application.
+Open your browser and navigate to the local server address (typically `http://localhost:3000`) to view the application. <br>

+Any pull requests and improvements are welcome <br>
+any queries mail to : revanth@slanglabs.in / revanthreddy0403@gmail.com <br>